 Does the Coconut Matter deodorant deliver on its promises?
 We think so.
 The biggest draw cards for us are that the deodorant contains no harmful ingredients and causes zero plastic waste.

 Is the product worth USD18?
 Yes (but).
-Would we still work in corporate careers with salaries to match, we would not hesitate to buy Coconut Matter deodorants.
-While we do not (earn that much anymore), we will still replace our usual deodorant – Coconut Matter deodorants are just so much better, for us and the environment.
-But we’d look for special sales and other opportunities to save – like the set of three currently available on the Coconut Matter website.
+Would we still work in corporate careers with salaries to match, we would not hesitate to buy Coconut Matter deodorants regularly.
+While we do not (earn that much anymore), we will still replace our usual deodorant.
+But we’d look for special sales and other opportunities to save – like the sets available on the Coconut Matter website.

 Where can I buy Coconut Matter products?

-All Coconut Matter products can be purchased online from the Coconut Matter website.
+All Coconut Matter products can be purchased online directly from the Coconut Matter website or from Amazon.
 The company currently ships to 44 countries and offers free shipping for purchases over USD50.
 Plus, if you subscribe and become a #CocoTribe member, you get a 10% discount off your first purchase.

 How do I contact Coconut Matter?